The Securities Litigation Review: Sweden

 The SFSA may impose administrative sanctions under a variety of rules, including under MAR in cases of, for example, market abuse, and the NSE may sanction breaches of its listing and takeover rules (see Section III).

 A listed issuer is under a continuous disclosure obligation to disclose inside information in accordance with Article 17 of MAR (delayed disclosure is only permitted in certain circumstances).
-In addition, there are a number of disclosure rules relating to public takeovers (e.g., rules governing prospectuses).
-There is also a general requirement that all disclosed information shall be fair, clear and not misleading.
-Common administrative actions include supervision and enforcement of the disclosure rules.
+There is also a general requirement that the issuer must ensure that the inside information is made public in a manner that enables fast access and complete, correct and timely assessment of the information by the public.
+Common administrative investigations include supervision and enforcement of the disclosure rules.

 The majority of enforcement actions in Sweden are public enforcement actions.
 Private securities litigation is unusual.
-This is probably partly because of the fact that Swedish law, in general, lacks statutory rules regulating civil liability in relation to improper securities activities, and partly because Sweden does not have a cultural tradition of tort litigation.
-A third reason might be that the majority of the investors acquire financial instruments through financial intermediaries.
-Therefore, the most natural claim for damages would be against an agent or a financial adviser.
+This is probably partly because of the fact that under Swedish law there are no statutory rules stipulating civil liability for improper activities with respect to securities, and partly because there is no tradition of aggressive litigation in Sweden.
+A third reason might be that the majority of investors acquire financial instruments through financial intermediaries.
+Therefore, the most natural claim for damages is against an agent or a financial adviser.

 The special provisions set forth in the Swedish Companies Act on the liability towards shareholders and other investors for breaches of the applicable annual accounts legislation were subject to a landmark judgment in 2014 (the BDO case).
 The case concerns an auditor's (BDO's) liability for false and misleading information contained in an annual report.
-However, it has with good reason been argued that the ruling contains important statements of general application, and thus being of importance for, for example, the scope of board members' liability under the Swedish Companies Act.22 In its judgment, the Supreme Court introduced a new requisite of 'justifiable reliance' in relation to the false or misleading information that an investor must demonstrate in order to obtain damages.
-Only reliance of a certain strength and relevance qualifies and reaches this high threshold.
-The Supreme Court explained that a business decision should be deemed to be based on a justifiable reliance on information in a certain annual report if the decision 'concerns a business relation with the company or a transaction in respect of shares or other instruments issued by the company'.
-In other words, it appears that investors who purchase shares on the secondary market will most likely fail to establish justifiable reliance.
-The group of investors entitled to compensation thus seems to have been significantly narrowed, and the judgment has been criticised for weakening investor protection.23
+However, it has been argued with good reason that the ruling contains important statements of general application, and that the BDO case is therefore relevant when assessing director liability pursuant to the Swedish Companies Act.21 In its judgment, the Supreme Court introduced a new element of justifiable reliance'.
+This element, which is necessary to establish liability, in essence, qualifies the proximate cause analysis insofar that the aggrieved party must demonstrate that its reliance on the false or misleading information was of a certain nature.
+Thus, the Supreme Court held that a business decision is deemed to be based on a justifiable reliance on information in a certain annual report if 'the decision concerns a business relation with the company or a transaction in respect of shares or other instruments issued by the company'.
+In other words, it appears that investors who purchase shares on the secondary market cannot establish that their reliance on the false or misleading information was justified.
+The number of investors entitled to compensation thus seems to have been significantly narrowed, and the judgment has been criticised for weakening investor protection.22

 i Forms of action

-A person suffering damage because of improper securities activities cannot turn to the SFSA for damages.
-The only alternative to claim damages is to file a claim against the damaging party with the civil courts.
-In cases of insider trading or market abuse, an aggrieved party may also intervene in a criminal proceeding and seek damages in the trial.24 Under Swedish law, whoever causes damage to another person by way of a criminal act is liable to that person for damages.
+A person who has suffered damages because of improper activities relating to securities cannot turn to the SFSA for damages.
+The only alternative to claim damages is to file a civil claim against the damaging party.
+In cases of insider trading or market abuse, an aggrieved party may also intervene in a criminal proceeding and seek damages in the course of the trial.23 Under Swedish law, whoever causes damage to another person by way of a criminal act is liable to compensate that person for loss suffered.

-Although civil liability for losses resulting from false or misleading statements or any other improper security activity can exist under Swedish law, such claims are, as mentioned, rare.25
+Although civil liability for losses resulting from false or misleading statements or any other improper activity relating to securities exists under Swedish law, such claims are, as mentioned, rare.
+In recent years, there has been an increasing amount of claims against auditors, as manifested by the BDO case mentioned above.

-The Code of Judicial Procedure (CJP) governs all aspects of the conduct of civil court claims, and, thus, also private securities claims.
+The Code of Judicial Procedure (CJP) governs all aspects of the conduct of civil court proceedings, and, thus, also private securities claims.

-A key feature of litigation in Sweden as regards evidence is the concept of 'free evaluation of evidence', which means that there is no admissible or non-admissible evidence.
-Instead, it is up to the court to consider and evaluate all evidence provided by the parties and to assign appropriate weight to each item of evidence.
-Only in exceptional circumstances, if the court finds certain evidence to be clearly superfluous, may the court dismiss evidence.
-There is no pretrial discovery in Swedish litigation.
-However, parties (and third parties) can be ordered by the court to produce documents upon the request of a party.
-Pursuant to Chapter 38, Section 2 of the CJP, anybody holding a written document that can be assumed to be of importance as evidence may be ordered to produce it.28 A prerequisite for the court to order a party (or third party) to produce documents is that the party seeking production must be able to sufficiently identify the documents to be produced and explain why the documents can be assumed to be of importance as evidence in the specific case.
+A key feature of litigation in Sweden as regards evidence is the concept of 'free evaluation of evidence'.
+This concept entails that there are no restrictions as to admissibility of evidence.
+Instead, it is up to the court to consider and evaluate all evidence presented by the parties during a hearing or otherwise referred to, and to assign appropriate weight to each item of evidence.
+Only under exceptional circumstances, for example if the court finds certain evidence to be clearly superfluous, may the court dismiss evidence.
+Furthermore, there is no pretrial discovery in Swedish civil litigation.
+However, upon request by a party, a party (and third parties) can be ordered by the court to produce documents.
+Thus, anyone possessing a written document that can be expected to be of importance as evidence may be ordered to produce the document.24 A prerequisite for the court to order a party (or third party) to produce documents is that the party seeking production must be able to sufficiently identify the documents to be produced and explain their evidentiary relevance in the specific case.
 The level of precision is hard to define generally.
-To the extent that a document cannot be specified exactly, it may be sufficient that the requesting party identifies a certain defined category of documents, provided that what the party intends to prove with the documents is clearly specified.29
+To the extent that a document cannot be specified exactly, it may be sufficient that the requesting party identifies a narrowly defined category of documents, provided that the fact to be proved with the documents is clearly specified.25

-Litigation costs (for example, the cost for legal counsel) are assessed by the court at the end of the trial.
-The general rule is that the costs follow the events (i.e., the losing party reimburses the prevailing party for its costs).33 However, only costs that the court deems have been reasonably incurred to safeguard the prevailing party's interest must be reimbursed.
-This means that if the losing party contests the winning party's claim for costs, the court will determine whether the prevailing party's costs are reasonable.
+Litigation costs (for example, the cost for legal representation) are apportioned by the court at the end of the trial.
+The general rule is that the costs follow the event (i.e., the losing party reimburses the prevailing party for its costs).26 However, only costs that the court deems have been reasonably incurred to protect the prevailing party's interest are compensable.

-Rules governing lawyers' fees are set forth in the Code of Professional Conduct issued by the Swedish Bar Association, according to which all fees charged by a lawyer34 must be reasonable, having regard to what has been agreed with the client and the extent of the mandate, its nature, complexity and importance, as well as the lawyer's expertise, the result of the work and other such circumstances.35 Contingency fees are generally considered to be unethical and, therefore, prohibited.36 That being said, there is no restriction against setting the fees in relation to the outcome and degree of success as long as the fees do not compose a percentage or stake of the damages or other monetary relief.
+Rules governing lawyers' fees are set forth in the Code of Professional Conduct issued by the Swedish Bar Association.
+Pursuant to that Code, all fees charged by a licensed attorney27 must be reasonable, having regard to what has been agreed with the client and the extent of the mandate, its nature, complexity and importance, as well as the attorney's expertise, the result of the work and other such circumstances.28 Contingency fees are generally considered to be contrary to the Code and, therefore, prohibited.29 That being said, the Code does not restrict an arrangement pursuant to which the fees are a function of the outcome and degree of success as long as the fees are not calculated as a fraction of the amount awarded.

-The judgment of a district court in a civil action can be appealed to the Court of Appeal.
-Leave to appeal is required for the Court of Appeal to review the district court's judgment.
-Leave to appeal may be granted if it is of importance for the guidance of the application of law that the Court of Appeal tries the case or if there is reason to believe that the Court of Appeal would come to a different conclusion from that of the district court.37 Accordingly, leave to appeal may be granted on issues of facts.
-The threshold for leave to appeal to the Court of Appeal is relatively low.
-However, leave to appeal to the Supreme Court is much more restricted and is granted only in those cases where it is important to establish a precedent that may provide guidance for the Swedish district courts and courts of appeal.
-In other words, the Court of Appeal is in practice the final instance for most cases.
+The judgment of a district court in a civil action can be appealed to the court of appeal.
+Leave to appeal is required for the court of appeal to review the district court's judgment.
+Leave to appeal may be granted if there is reason to believe that the district court erred in its decision or the case involves issues of a precedential nature.30 Accordingly, a court of appeal may also review issues of facts.
+The threshold for leave to appeal to the court of appeal is relatively low.
+However, the Supreme Court is much more restrictive and only grants leave in cases that have precedential value.
+In other words, the court of appeal is, in practice, the final instance for most cases.

 iii Group litigation

-Civil actions litigated in district courts may be settled at any time, within or outside the proceedings, by way of a settlement agreement.
-The claimant may, at any time, withdraw its claim.
-However, should the claimant withdraw its claim after the respondent has submitted its reply, the case shall nonetheless be adjudicated upon if the respondent so requests.
+Civil actions litigated in district courts may be settled at any time by way of a settlement agreement.
+Settlements may be entered into either before the court or out of court.
+Furthermore, the claimant may, at any time, withdraw its claim.
+However, should the claimant withdraw its claim after the respondent has submitted its answer, the case shall nonetheless be tried by the court if the respondent so requests.

 If the parties agree on a settlement of the dispute, they are free to decide whether the settlement shall be confirmed by the court by way of a consent judgment.
-If confirmed, the settlement (i.e., the judgment) will become enforceable and have res judicata effect.
-The court does not assess the fairness or reasonableness of the conditions of the settlement, but it may refuse to confirm a settlement that violates public policy, or that is too difficult to enforce (e.g., if the settlement includes too many uncertain elements and subjective conditions).
-If not confirmed, the settlement agreement will be subject to the general principles of Swedish contract law.
+If confirmed, the judgment, namely, the settlement, will be enforceable and have res judicata effect.
+The court does not assess the fairness or reasonableness of the settlement, but it may refuse to confirm a settlement that violates public policy, or that is too difficult to enforce, for example if the settlement includes too many uncertain elements and subjective conditions.
+If not confirmed, the settlement agreement will be subject to general principles of Swedish contract law, thereby contractually replacing the underlying basis for the claim.

 v Damages and remedies